kaiyan99yankai/Tencent-Game-Design-Course-work_v1.0/README.md

-# Tencent Game Design Course work
+# Tencent Game Design Course Work
 ## Introduction
 An mobile phone game on Android.
 The main gameplay is Pinball and Puzzle Game.
 ## Play